 They sense environmental conditions and recognise and solve problems.
 Some can interact with humans using voice language, while some have a specialised functional form, like warehouse robots.
-Artificial General Artificial general intelligence (AGI) also known as "strong AI" and "general- purpose machine intelligence" will handle a very broad range of use cases.
+Artificial Ger Artificial general intelligence (AGI) also known as "strong AI" and "general-purpose machine intelligence" will handle a very broad range of use cases.
 Intelligence Despite appearing to have human-like powers of learning, reasoning and adapting, they lack common sense, intelligence, and extensive means of self-maintenance and reproduction.
 Computer vision (CV) is a process that involves capturing, processing and analysing real-world images and videos to allow machines to extract meaningful, contextual information from the physical world.
-Computer Vision There are numerous different and important CV technology areas, including machine vision, optical character recognition, image recognition, pattern recognition, facial recognition, edge detection and motion detection.
-Cloud artificial intelligence and machine learning platform services are known collectively as AI platform as a service (PaaS).
-Artificial Intelligence Platform as a Service (PaaS) They provide AI model building tools, APIs and associated middleware that enable the building/training, deployment and consumption of machine learning models running on prebuilt infrastructure as cloud services.
-These cover vision, voice and general data classification and prediction models of any type.
+Computer V There are numerous different and important CV technology areas, including machine vision, optical character recognition, image recognition, pattern recognition, facial recognition, edge detection and motion detection.
+Cloud artificial intelligence and machine learning platform services are known collectively as Al platform as a service (PaaS).
+Artificial Inte Platform as (PaaS) - These cover vision, voice and general data classification and prediction models of any type.